srich36/TodayILearned/til_docs/OS/Memory.md

   - Databases implement algorithms more suited to their needs rather than use the general purpose OS algorithms
 - Most of the time paging is transparent to the user, but in lower level languages structuring data so it takes advantage of locality may reduce page faults
 - A controller for a USB storage device is generally given the number of bytes to transfer and a memory address for the buffer to transfer to.
 When the transfer is done the CPU is interrupted
+- *RAID* (Redundant arrays of independent disks) can duplicate data to protect against losing it
+  - Can also store data across disks to be read in parallel - *striping*
+  - A *RAID* level defines the consistency/performance level
+  - These *RAID* algorithms can be implemented at the hardware *or* software level
+- **inode** - a data structure for storing file system metadata
+- A *motherboard* is a PCB that connects the CPU, RAM, and other computer hardware, allowing them to talk to one another
+  - Buses are the circuits on the motherboard connecting these components
 # Memory Management Schemes

 - Programs must be kept in main memory to be executed